spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 ### Create an incoming configuration

-The incoming configuation defines what data should be retrieved from Akeneo and how this should be done.
+The incoming configuration defines what data should be retrieved from Akeneo and how this should be done.
 To create an incoming configuration, do the following:

 1. In the Spryker Middleware Powered by Alumio platform, go to **Connections->Incoming** and click the + sign.
 2. In the **Name** field, enter the Name of your configuration.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In the **Description** field, add the description of your incoming configuration.
 4. To activate the incoming configuration, set the status to *Enabled*.
 5. In the *Subscriber* field, select the *HTTP subscriber*.
-  QUESTION: What is the subscriber, what is each subscriber in the dropdown for, and how do they know which subscriber to select here?
+You may also select the *Akeneo subscriber*, however, in this procedure, we consider the settings for the HTTP subscriber.
 6. In the *Request URL*, specify the URL to a specific product, or the URL to a list of products.

-{% info_block infoBox "Info" %}

 The URL should include just the path after `akeneo.com`, as the base path to the Akeneo environment is already specified in the HTTP client you created.
-For example, if the actual path to a specific product you want to import from akeneo is `https://test.cloud.akeneo.com/api/rest/v1/producs/1234567890`, the path to specify in the *Request URL* field is `/api/rest/v1/producs/1234567890`.
-If you want to import products in batch from page `https://test.cloud.akeneo.com//api/rest/v1/products?limit=10`, the path you should specify is `/api/rest/v1/products?limit=10`.
+For example, if the actual path to a specific product you want to import from Akeneo is `https://test.cloud.akeneo.com/api/rest/v1/producs/1234567890`, the path to specify in the *Request URL* field is `/api/rest/v1/producs/1234567890`.

+{% info_block infoBox "Batch products import" %}

+If you want to import products in batch, say 100 products from page `https://test.cloud.akeneo.com//api/rest/v1/products`, the path you should specify is `/api/rest/v1/products?limit=100`.
+If you do not specify the limit value in the URL for batch import, by default, 10 products are imported.
+If you want to import all the products, do the following:

+1. In the *Request URL* field, add the link to the page with product without the limit value.
+For example: `/api/rest/v1/products`.
+2. In *Follow pagination*, select *Follow next links*.
+3. in *Pattern to the link for the next page* enter `_links.next`.

 {% endinfo_block %}